-The UNI School of Kinesiology, Applied Health and Human Services, in cooperation with Continuing and Distance Education, offers a master's degree program in Philanthropy and Nonprofit Development via distance learning.
+The UNI Department of Health, Recreation and Community Services, in cooperation with Continuing and Distance Education, offers a master's degree program in Philanthropy and Nonprofit Development via distance learning.
 No on-campus attendance is required.

-Designed primarily for professionals currently employed in philanthropy and nonprofit settings with 3-5 years of experience, this interdisciplinary program has the following goals:
+Designed primarily for professionals currently employed in philanthropy and nonprofit settings with 3-5 years of experience (preferred but not required), this interdisciplinary program has the following goals:

 Fall and spring courses are taught in eight-week modules, with some courses meeting Monday evenings from 6 to 9 p.m.
-(CST) via Adobe Connect.
-Some courses and coursework are offered online using eLearning, a Blackboard learning management system requiring Internet access and a web browser.
-Summer courses will be four weeks in length and may include video conferencing sessions on Monday evenings.
+(CST) via Zoom.
+Coursework is also offered online using eLearning, a Blackboard learning management system requiring Internet access and a web browser.
+Summer courses will be 4 weeks in length and may also include Zoom sessions on Monday evenings.

 While most students encounter very few technical difficulties with our online courses, our team of support specialists is available to assist you as needed.